ryber/Halleck/README.md

 ## Road Map

 ### Soon
+* Different types of courses:
+ * Embeded Videos
-* Navigation
+ * External URL launch
-* The ability to log out
-* A 'My Courses' page
+* Admin view to registration count and who is registered.

 ### Long Term Goals
 * anyone can create and publish content